STUDIO SYNCANDI [SɪN ˈKÆNDI] IS AN INDEPENDENT ARTIST STUDIO BASED IN KYOTO JAPAN

 Mobilising narrative art to communicate good philosophy, culture and science to the general public

 We make art projects about social progress and potential futures.
 The future is now.
 Survival depends on constant improvement.
 Improvement requires knowledge.
 Knowledge requires creativity.
-Progress is unbounded.
+Progress is unlimited.

-We consider art as our imaginative response to what life could be.
-We understand the power of storytelling and take advantage of the effectiveness of all forms of narrative art in communicating complex philosophical, cultural and scientific ideas to the general public.
+Art is our imaginative response to what life could be.
+We use storytelling and narrative art to communicate philosophical, cultural and scientific ideas to the general public.

-Our projects cast a simultaneously optimistic and critical gaze upon human culture, exploring how the dynamic of emotions, creativity and science affect cultural evolution.
+Our projects take an optimistic and critical look at human culture.
+They explore how the dynamic of emotions, creativity and science affect cultural evolution.

 We accept aesthetic and moral objectivity.

-We directly engage with experts and conduct extensive research to ensure the accuracy of our artistic provocations.
+We work directly with experts and conduct detailed research to support the accuracy of our artistic provocations.